ControlSystemStudio/phoebus/app/alarm/datasource/doc/index.rst

 Writing to alarm pv's
 =====================

-alarm://NSLS2_OPR/SR/Vacuum
+``alarm://NSLS2_OPR/SR/Vacuum``

-The alarm pvs can be users to acknowledge or unacknowledge parts of the alarm tree.
-The alarm pvs accept String, boolean, and Number values.
+The alarm pvs can be usered to acknowledge or unacknowledge parts of the alarm tree.
+The alarm pvs accept String, boolean, and Number values which are interpreted as follows:

 When writing **strings**